-The Fairness Foundation has been launched to help to attempt both, and The Fair Necessities sets out the starting point for what we expect will be a long journey.
+THE FAIR NECESSITIES sets out the starting point for what we expect will be a long journey.

 But it is a journey with a fair wind at our back, and where there is every reason to hope that we will arrive at our destination.
 The government's concern with levelling up is driven by a recognition that Britain's economic and social geography is palpably unfair, and needs redress.
-Equally, the latest advances in behavioural psychology show just how hardwired conceptions of just desert and proportionality are in the human psyche.
+Equally, the latest advances in behavioural psychology show just how hard-wired conceptions of just desert and proportionality are in the human psyche.